bikeshaving/crank/website/guides/04-handling-events.md

 ```

 ## The EventTarget Interface
-As an alternative to the `onevent` API, Crank contexts also implement the same `EventTarget` interface used by the DOM.
-The `addEventListener` method attaches a listener to a component’s rendered DOM.
+As an alternative to the onevent props API, Crank contexts also implement the same `EventTarget` interface used by the DOM.
+The `addEventListener` method attaches a listener to a component’s rendered DOM node or nodes.

 ```jsx
 function *Clicker() {